SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/_pages/classes/cs5914-human-ai-interaction-powered-by-llms.md

 author_profile: false
 classes: wide course
 layout: single
-title: 'CS5914 (Fall 2023): Human-AI Interaction Powered by LLMs'
+title: 'CS 5914 Human-AI Interaction Powered by LLMs'
 ---

-## Course Description
+### Course Description

 This course will introduce students to ways of thinking about how recent developments in AI systems powered by large language models (LLMs) shape everyday life and how to design such systems in a manner that can respect human values.